statamic/docs/content/collections/docs/core-concepts.md

 > **But don't break convention unless you have a really, really good reason.** Like integrating with an existing Laravel app or when porting a site from another platform.

 A good example of this is the decision on whether to use [Antlers](/antlers) as the template language over [Blade](https://laravel.com/docs/blade).
-Antlers is deeply integrated with Statamic and handles the responsibiliies of both Blade _and_ Controllers, all in your template.
+Antlers is deeply integrated with Statamic and handles the responsibilities of both Blade _and_ Controllers, all in your template.
 In short, if you choose to not use Antlers, you'll have to do more work to fetch and prep content some other way.

 ## Flat Is First